mvdwetering/ytmdesktop_remote/README.md

 Custom integration for Home Assistant to remote control the [YouTube Music Desktop app](https://ytmdesktop.app/).

+> This integration currently only supports YTMDv1.
+Adding YTMDv2 support is something I would like to do at some point, but no idea when.

 ## Features

 Exposes a mediaplayer to control a YouTube Music Desktop instance with the following features: